shopsys/shopsys/storefront/docs/new-component.md

 ### How to define propTypes, default props

-At the end of component you can define default props, which will be pre-filled only if no props are passed to component.
+At the end of component you can define default props of the component.

 ```plain
 SsfwButton.defaultProps = {